 When trying to survive a fire, remember it’s critical to stay low.
 Heat and toxic gasses fill a burning room from the top down.
 Standing up can be deadly.

 Remember that having working smoke detectors, fire extinguishers and escape ladders is a critical part of your fire fighting defense.
 But like the football saying goes, the best defense is a good offense.
-Planning, preparing and practicing your fire escape plan ahead of time can mean the difference between serious injury or death, and learning how to survive a fire… one of life’s most common tragedies.
+Planning, preparing and practicing your fire prevention and escape plan ahead of time can mean the difference between serious injury or death.